rosdan13/lms-content-gen/README.md

 ## Prompt Engineering Approach

+### OpenAI Structured Outputs
+This implementation uses OpenAI's Structured Outputs feature to ensure responses adhere to our defined JSON schemas.
+Benefits include:
+- Reliable type-safety with no need to validate or retry incorrectly formatted responses
+- Explicit refusals that are programmatically detectable
+- Simpler prompting without needing to strongly word instructions for consistent formatting

+### Schema Design
+We've designed JSON schemas for each content type:
+- **Paragraph Schema**: Ensures a valid paragraph with proper formatting
+- **MCQ Schema**: Enforces the question structure with exactly 4 options and a valid answer index
+- **Quiz Schema**: Validates the quiz structure with properly formatted questions

+### Prompt Design
+Each content type uses specialized prompts:

-### Paragraph Generation
+#### Paragraph Generation
-For paragraph generation, the prompt instructs the model to:
 - Create accurate, factual content
 - Make it clear and well-structured
 - Adjust to the educational level specified in the context
 - Keep length reasonable (100-200 words)
-- Return only the paragraph text with no additional commentary

-### Multiple-Choice Question Generation
+#### Multiple-Choice Question Generation
-The MCQ prompt emphasizes:
-- Creating unambiguous questions that test understanding
+- Create unambiguous questions that test understanding
-- Having exactly 4 options with only one correct answer
+- Have exactly 4 options with only one correct answer
-- Including plausible distractors (incorrect options)
+- Include plausible distractors (incorrect options)
-- Structuring the response as valid JSON with the required fields

-### Quiz Generation
+#### Quiz Generation
-The quiz prompt builds on the MCQ approach but adds:
-- Creating 5 questions that cover different aspects of the topic
+- Create 5 questions that cover different aspects of the topic
-- Maintaining consistency in difficulty
+- Maintain consistency in difficulty
-- Ensuring each question follows the same JSON structure
-- Providing a relevant title for the quiz
+- Provide a relevant title for the quiz

 ## Deployment to Google Cloud